WIRELESS THERMOMETER BASICS

 Because of the “extra” sensors, the Predictive Thermometer does a lot more than just that.
 It finds the real lowest temp (TrueCore™), even if you poked past the center.
 It tells you the real cooking temp at the surface – that shows how much heat is actually getting into the food, so you can adjust your coals (or otherwise tweak the temp).

 It’s all about getting more consistently delicious results, no matter what you cook.

 Why should I care about the surface temperature?

-Surface temperature is the secret to consistent, precision cooking.
-That's because the temperature at the surface of your food is the temperature the rest of the food feels.
-It's nowhere near as hot as the surrounding oven, and that's because your food sweats.
+The temperature at the surface of your food is the best measure of heat being applied.
+The surface is nowhere near as hot as the surrounding oven - that's because your food sweats.
 As it does, the evaporating juices cool the surface to a lower cooking temperature.